 The Michigan School of Psychology is a private, independent non-profit institution of higher education.
 Governed by a Board of Trustees, the President and personnel manage daily operations.
 The faculty are responsible for all aspects of the academic programs.

 Board of Trustees

-Tanya Martin, Chair Scott Crabill

-Rebekah Ashley, Vice Chair Sean de Four
+Tanya Martin, Chair Rebekah Ashley, Vice Chair Andre Johnson, Secretary Stacey Gray, Treasurer Scott Crabill Sean de Four Mona Makki Jacquelyn Wilson

-Andre Johnson, Secretary Mona Makki

-Stacey Gray, Treasurer Jacquelyn Wilson

 Administration